Toussaint de Forbin-Janson: Ecclesiastic career

 Soon after, he was ordained and at the age of 21 was appointed coadjutor bishop in support of his uncle, the Bishop of Digne.
 He was appointed titular bishop of Filadelfia in 1655 and was forced to leave the Knights of Malta.
 He succeeded his uncle as Bishop of Digne in 1664 and in 1668 he transferred to become Bishop of Marseille.
 In 1679 he became Bishop of Beauvais.

-In 1673, King Louis XIV of France sent Janson to Tuscany to repair his relationship with his cousin, Marguerite Louise d'Orléans, wife of Cosimo III de' Medici, Grand Duke of Tuscany.
+In 1673, King Louis XIV sent Janson to Tuscany to repair his relationship with his cousin, Marguerite Louise d'Orléans, wife of Cosimo III de' Medici, Grand Duke of Tuscany.
 Thereafter he was appointed Ambassador Extraordinary of France to Poland and then to the Netherlands.

 Janson announced his support for the Gallican proposals at the 1682 Assembly in Paris.
 As a result, Pope Innocent XI refused to elevate Janson to the cardinalate.
 Innocent XI died seven years later in 1689.